Dead Money Poker Club - Rulebook

 - Placing: One point per player in each tournament.
 If a tournament has 10 players then first place gets 10 pts, second place 9 pts, etc.

 - Knockout: One point is awarded for each knockout.
 A Knockout constitutes any time a player is left with zero chips regardless if the player uses any kind of rebuy.
-In addition a multi-player knockout on the same hand will award a bonus point for each KO.

 - Tourney Factor: Each tourney will have a factor applied to it based on the discretion of the Elders.